nathan-barry/nathan.rs/content/notes/os/parallel-distributed.md

 2. If A is a message send event and B is the message's receipt, then A ® B.
 3. If A ® B and B ® C, then A ® C.

-To further explain:

-- When we're trying to determine event ordering in distributed systems, a significant realization is that a message must be sent before it can be received.
+When we're trying to determine event ordering in distributed systems, a significant realization is that a message must be sent before it can be received.
 Thus, Send/Receive events can synchronize clocks.

-- For **total event ordering**, a logical clock is maintained for each process.
+For **total event ordering**, a logical clock is maintained for each process.
 When an event occurs, the logical clock increments.
 If Process X sends a message to Process Y, it attaches a timestamp.
 Upon receiving, Process Y adjusts its clock based on this timestamp.

 ### Atomicity in Distributed Systems